ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

     ```

 1. Run PHP without memory limits using: `php -d memory_limit=-1 bin/console <command>`
-1. Disable `xdebug` *(PHP extension to debug/profile php use)* when running the command, this will cause php to use much more memory.
+1. Disable `xdebug` *(PHP extension to debug/profile php use)* when running the command, this causes php to use much more memory.

-!!! note "Memory will still grow"
+!!! note "Memory still grows"

-    Even when everything is configured like described above, memory will grow for each iteration
+    Even when everything is configured like described above, memory grows for each iteration
     of indexing/inserting a content item with at least *1kb* per iteration after the initial first 100 rounds.
-    This is expected behavior; to be able to handle more iterations you will have to do one or several of the following:
+    This is expected behavior; to be able to handle more iterations you have to do one or several of the following:

     - Change the import/index script in question to [use process forking](#process-forking-with-symfony) to avoid the issue.
     - Upgrade PHP: *newer versions of PHP are typically more memory-efficient.*